adomasb/pres-dplyr/index.md

 x %>% f() %>% g()
 ```

-This chaining with pipe operator alows user simply stream data into pipe and after applying particular functions get the result.
+This chaining with pipe operator allows user simply stream data into pipe and after applying particular functions get the result.

 Pipe operator with dplyr
 ========================================================